DomtronVox/minetest-SkillsFramework/README.md

 # TODO
 In order of importance.

-* Add user error prevention code (sanity checks).
+* Ongoing: Add user error prevention code (sanity checks).

 * Improve skill formspec.
+    * fix pages all showing the same 18 skills
+    * add an indicator that a skill is maxed out.

 * Optional "show last used skills on HUD".

-* Allow defining skill level caps.

 * Better handling of old skill sets when:
     * Players never log in again or haven't logged in for a very long time.